cppfw/prorab/wiki/TutorialBuildLibrary.md

 To build a C/C++ library with prorab we can use a `prorab-build-lib` macro.

-But before we have to define some input variables if needed:
+But before we have to set some input variables if needed:
 - `this_soname` - 'so' name for shared library, for example 0.
 - `this_headers_dir` - header files root directory, all headers from this directory subtree will be installed by `make install`.
 The directory is relative to the `makefile` directory.
 Can be empty.
 - `this_static_lib_only` - build only static library if equals to `true`.
 Otherwise, both static and dynamic libraries will be built.